Inflect logo

 Natural Disaster Risk

-Halifax has a low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-While the composite risk is minimal, its coastal location exposes the region to specific environmental hazards.
+Halifax has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
+While the overall threat is minimal, facility operators and tenants must plan for specific, localized hazards.